mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 **In CBT3, it deals 187.5% DMG up to 1 time per 1s, up to 16 times.
 The Paralysis Duration is modified to 0.
 The Overload lasts for 10s.**
 <!-- In last test, it deals 375% DMG.-->

-# Dysfunction
+# Disorder
-*Applying another type of Attribute Anomaly to an enemy that has already been afflicted with another overrides the original, and causes the Dysfunction effect.*<br>
+*Applying another type of Attribute Anomaly to an enemy that has already been afflicted with another overrides the original, and causes the Disorder effect.*<br>
-*The Dysfunction effect is calculated based on the original state, dealing additional damage and accumulating Daze.*<br><br>
+*The Disorder effect is calculated based on the original state, dealing additional damage and accumulating Daze.*<br><br>
-Dysfunction triggers when enemy under Attribute Anomaly is triggered another Attribute Anomaly.<br>
+Disorder triggers when enemy under Attribute Anomaly is triggered another Attribute Anomaly.<br>
-Dysfunction deals DMG **based on the rest of original Attribute Anomaly** and accumlates additional Daze.<br>
+Disorder deals DMG **based on the rest of original Attribute Anomaly** and accumlates additional Daze.<br>
-Dysfunction is added to speed up the rate of DMG from Attribute Anomalies and encourage players to trigger more Attribute Anomalies.
+Disorder is added to speed up the rate of DMG from Attribute Anomalies and encourage players to trigger more Attribute Anomalies.